Chilliwack

-The city had a population of 93,203 in the 2021 Canadian census, with a census metropolitan area population of 113,767 people.
+Chilliwack (/'tʃɪləwæk/ CHIL-ə-wak) is a city with a population of about 100,000 people and an area of 261 km2 in the Canadian province of British Columbia.
+It is located about 100 km east of the City of Vancouver in the Fraser Valley.
+The enumerated population is 93,203 in the city and 113,767 in the greater metropolitan area.

+About two-thirds of city land is protected as part of the Agricultural Land Reserve, and agriculture accounts for about 30 percent of the local economy.
+The city is bounded on the north side by the Fraser River, and on the south side by the Vedder River and Canada–United States border, and is surrounded by tall mountain peaks, such as Mount Cheam and Slesse Mountain.

 Etymology

 In Halq'eméylem, the language of the Stó:lō communities around Chilliwack and Sardis, Tcil'Qe'uk means "valley of many streams".
 It also lends its name to the Chilliwack River, and group of aboriginal people, the Ts'elxwéyeqw (also spelt Ts'elxwíqw or Sts'elxwíqw).
 The spelling of Chilliwack is sometimes a matter of confusion.
 Prior to the amalgamation of the City of Chilliwack and the Municipality of Chilliwhack, there were two different spellings.
 When amalgamated, the current spelling of the city was adopted.
 Anglicized spellings include "Chilliwhyeuk" and other versions closer to the original Halq'eméylem.

 History

-The archaeological record shows evidence of Stó:lō people in the Fraser Valley, or S'ólh Téméxw, 10,000 years ago.
+The archeological record shows evidence of Stó:lō people in the Fraser Valley, or S'ólh Téméxw, 10,000 years ago.
 Permanent structures in the Chilliwack area date from around 5,000 years ago.
 It is estimated that at the time of the first contact with Europeans, there were as many as 40,000 people living within Stó:lō territory.